davidmarinangeli/Sweet-Bank/README.md

 🟢 Payee creation

+🟢 Better validation on Payee Creation

 🟡 Support for accounts with multiple currencies, balances and transactions

-🟡 Better validation on Payee Creation

 🟡 Unit Testing - Dashboard date and currency converter